williamouyang/okta.github.io/_source/_docs/how-to/sharing-cert.md

     "signing": {
       "kid": "w__Yr9AElCftDtLP5CmjzZFMKXndqHtx7B3QPkg8jrI"
     }
-  }, //Rest of response deleted for clarity
+  },
 }

 ~~~

+> Note: The response has been truncated for clarity.

 <!-- Add this section when second bullet is available
 ### Other Tasks